 In that case, you may have to uninstall the driver, reinstall the previous one, and download it from the vendor’s website.

 We don’t normally think of graphics cards as independent units, but if you’re an avid gamer or a professional video editor, you know how important they are in your work.

-Graphics drivers are programs that tell your computer how to efficiently operate its graphical user interface (GUI).
+Graphics drivers are programs that tell your computer how to operate its graphical user interface (GUI) efficiently.

-If you recently updated graphics drivers and are experiencing issues with your Windows 10 computer, you may want to revert back to the previous version of the graphics driver.
+If you recently updated graphics drivers and are experiencing issues with your Windows 10 computer, you may want to revert to the previous version.

-Updating graphics drivers may differ depending on your system’s manufacturer and graphics card type.
+Updating graphics drivers may differ depending on your system’s manufacturer and type.

 Here are some things to check if you’re having trouble with your graphics driver:

 - Low-performance computer: A slow computer is one of the most common graphics driver issues.
-While many computers experience some slowdown over time, poor graphics drivers can worsen this issue.
-Playing games, editing videos, or performing other tasks requiring high graphics levels with problematic graphics drivers is virtually impossible.
+While many computers experience some slowdown over time, poor drivers can worsen this issue.
+Playing games, editing videos, or performing other tasks requiring high demands with problematic graphics drivers is virtually impossible.

-- Display issues: Display issues can be caused by several culprits, including a faulty computer or a faulty graphics driver.
-While a faulty computer is less likely, a faulty graphics driver is much more common.
-You can tell that your graphics drivers are not working properly by checking for distorted images, colors that look washed out, or black and white screen issues.
+- Display issues: Display issues can be caused by several culprits, including a faulty computer or graphics driver.
+While a faulty computer is less likely, a faulty one is much more common.
+You can tell that your graphics drivers are not working properly by checking for distorted images, colors that look washed out, or black-and-white screen issues.

 - Video card issues: A video card is responsible for converting your computer’s instructions into images that appear on your monitor.
 If your video card is misconfigured or damaged, it can cause various issues, including distorted images, poor color quality, or even a blank or black screen.